1-Pankaj/Cloud-Notes/README.md

 2.Reminding with notifications with custom message

-3.To-Do List for organising taks
+3.To-Do List for organising tasks

 4.Folder Structures for creating a folder and moving notes in there for better organising of notes